vinitkumar/vinitkumar/README.md

 One of my primary contributions is designing and developing **Scalefusion Live Terminal** — a real-time remote terminal / command execution system for multiple OS platforms.
 IT admins can remotely access Windows, macOS, Linux, Android, and iOS devices via the dashboard.

-- For **macOS devices**, the Live Terminal works via a secure **SSH tunnel** and dynamically creates a `Scalefusion-Service-Account` on the target machine to securely manage sessions.  [oai_citation:0‡Scalefusion Help](https://help.scalefusion.com/v1/docs/remotely-access-live-terminal-on-macos-devices)
 - The official documentation for remote terminal on macOS can be found [here](https://help.scalefusion.com/v1/docs/remotely-access-live-terminal-on-macos-devices).  [oai_citation:1‡Scalefusion Help](https://help.scalefusion.com/v1/docs/remotely-access-live-terminal-on-macos-devices)

 This solution is built for **security**, **low latency**, **scalability**, and **reliability** across large fleets.
 I also mentor and guide teams on system design, performance optimization, and backend architecture.